-Section 59-7.7.1.C of the current Zoning Ordinance, allows for expansion the Property's building floor area by up to ten percent, in accordance with the following criteria and in accordance with the procedures and standards of the Property's zoning on October 29, 2014 (the 2004 Zoning Ordinance).
+Section 59-7.7.1.C of the current Zoning Ordinance allows for expansion the Property's building floor area by up to ten percent, in accordance with the procedures and standards of the Property's zoning on October 29, 2014 (the 2004 Zoning Ordinance).
 The Subject Property was zoned I-1 on October 29, 2014, and as such, the development standards of the I-1 zone apply to this Preliminary Plan.